ryscher/old-vagrant-dryad/README.md

 In addition to port forwarding, the contents of this directory (The one containing the Vagrantfile) are synchronized from your host computer to the virtual machine's `/vagrant` directory.
 Additional synchronized directories can be added to the Vagrantfile.
 For example, the `dryad-bootstrap.sql` file that installs necessary content into the database is stored here, and used by the VM during installation.

+When VirtualBox is used as the VM provider, vagrant is configured to sync the guest system's "/opt/dryad" and "/home/vagrant/dryad-repo" directories to subdirectories of this directory's "sync/" subdirectory.

 ## Upgrading your VM

 As improvements are added to the vagrant/ansible configurations, you can incorporate the changes by merging in the latest changes from this repo, and running `vagrant provision`.
 Provisioning will bring your VM up to date without removing existing data or files.
 You may have to add new values to your `ansible-dryad/group_vars/all` file if they are required by newer versions of the ansible playbook, but the Vagrantfile will usually check for these important changes.